-It celebrates the history & accomplishments of The Household Cavalry offering a unique 'behind the scenes' look at the work that goes into the ceremonial & armoured reconnaissance role of HM The Queen's Mounted Bodyguard.
+It celebrates the history & accomplishments of The Household Cavalry offering a unique 'behind the scenes' look at the work that goes into the ceremonial & armoured reconnaissance role of HM The King's Mounted Bodyguard.

 Key features of the museum

 in our uniforms: tunic, cuirass (a piece of armour consisting of breastplate & backplate fastened together) & helmet.
 See if you’ve got the mettle to protect the Monarch at home & abroad.